ashneetrathore/SudokuSolver/README.md

     - Fewer backtracks generally indicate that applied heuristics are successfully reducing the search space

 > [!NOTE]
-> When the solver runs on a single board (Options 1 and 2 in [Input File Options](#anchor-point)), the solution is printed directly to the terminal.
-When the solver runs on multiple boards in a directory (Option 3), each solved board is saved inside its respective `txt` file rather than being printed to the terminal.
+> When the solver runs on a single board file (Options 1 and 2 in [Input File Options](#anchor-point)), the solution is printed directly to the terminal.
+When the solver runs on multiple boards runs on a directory containing one or more board files(Option 3), each solved board is saved inside its respective `txt` file rather than being printed to the terminal.
 Additionally, for Option 3, the solver reports how many boards were successfully solved.